Adeolam/Team-Performance-Analysis-Project/README.md

 # COM Team-Performance-Analysis-Project from JULY 2023 - JUN 2024
-## Project Summary
+## Project Overview
-### Problem Statement
+   Project Title: Team Performance Analysis: Unlocking Insights for Strategic Growth"
-The goal of this project was to analyse the performance of a team in terms of sponsorships gained and bookings done over a 12-month period (July 2023 to June 2024).
-The analysis aimed to:
+Objective: Analyse the performance of a team in terms of sponsorships gained and bookings done over a 12-month period (July 2023 to June 2024) to
-•	Identify top performers and underperformers.
 •	Show the overall and individual performance
-•	Compare actual performance against targets.
+•	Compare actual performance against targets
+•	Identify top performers and underperformers
-•	Uncover regional and seasonal trends.
+•	Uncover regional and seasonal trends
 •	Provide key insights and actionable recommendations to improve team performance